dkcira/ydkjs/README.md

 # ydkjs
-ydkjs: use in class for teaching
+ydkjs: can use in class for teaching

 https://github.com/getify/You-Dont-Know-JS